LaffertyDev/Portal0/src/client/battlemap/readme.md

 3. Tier3 features are medium-value gameplay features that are "Standard" on other products
 4. Tier4 features are low-value features that will add value to the product
 5. Tier5+ features are essentiall stretch goals, and are only included for brevity purposes to illistrate future-vision once all other features are implemented.

+The core paradigms of the program should be:

+- Performance-first
+- Support all form-factors (Mobile & Desktop)
+- Support accessibility features (Vision impaired, hand-impaired, screen-assist, hearing-impaired)
+- Don't be an Asshole

 ## 2d Paint Editor Features [Core, Editor]